 The program invites applications from U.S. citizens for undergraduate and graduate student stipends for research, educational or internship pursuits in the fields of science, technology, engineering and mathematics (STEM).
 Projects must align with NASA's mission and those of the SDSGC and its affiliates.
 Application deadline is in January of each year.

 The G. Ray Ekenstam Memorial Scholarship

-The Naval Research Enterprise Internship Program (NREIP) is a ten week summer research opportunity for undergraduate Juniors & Seniors, and Graduate students, under the guidance of a mentor, at a participating Navy Laboratory.
-The stipend amounts for the program are approximately $7,690 for undergraduate students and appoximaely $10,250 for graduate students.
+The Naval Research Enterprise Internship Program (NREIP) is a ten week summer research opportunity for undergraduate Juniors and Seniors and Graduate students, under the guidance of a mentor, at a participating Navy Laboratory.
+The stipend amounts for the program are approximately $7,690 for undergraduate students and approximately $10,250 for graduate students.
 U.S. citizenship required; Permanent residents accepted at certain labs.
 Application deadlines are in November.

 USAF Technical Degree Sponsorship Program